Cardew Robinson

-Douglas John Cardew Robinson (14 August 1917 – 28 December 1992) was a British comic, whose career was rooted in the music hall and Gang Shows.
+Douglas John Cardew Robinson (14 August 1917 – 28 December 1992) was a British comic whose career was rooted in the music hall and Gang Shows.

 Early life and career

 Born in Goodmayes, Essex, Robinson was educated at Harrow County School for Boys.
 He enjoyed acting in school productions and loved the books of Frank Richards, featuring Billy Bunter of Greyfriars and the weekly magazine The Gem with the adventures of Ralph Reckness Cardew of St Jim's.
-In the early 1930s, while at Harrow County School, he wrote for the school magazine, the 'Gaytonian'.
+In the early 1930s, while at Harrow County School, he wrote for the school magazine, The Gaytonian, using the pseudonym Hotbreaks.

-On leaving school, he took a job with a local newspaper, but it folded and he then joined Joe Boganny's touring Crazy College Boys, which opened at the Lyric Theatre, Hammersmith, London.
-However, Robinson knew that he required a more traditional training and went into repertory theatre, where one of his roles was as the monster in an adaptation of Frankenstein.
+On leaving school, Robinson took a job with a local newspaper, but it folded and he then joined Joe Boganny's touring Crazy College Boys, which opened at the Lyric Theatre, Hammersmith, London.
+However, Robinson knew that he required a more traditional training, and went into repertory theatre where one of his roles was as the monster in an adaptation of Frankenstein.
 It was while serving in the RAF during the Second World War that he created his 'Cardew the Cad of the School' character.
 Promoted to flight-sergeant and put in charge of the show, Robinson toured France, Belgium and the Netherlands.

 After the war, he appeared with the commercial production of the Gang Show in variety theatres.
-He began in variety and also played the character on radio and stage and later in a film, Fun at St. Fanny's.
+Robinson began working in variety; he also played the Cad character on radio and stage.
+Later he played the character in a film, Fun at St. Fanny's.
 'Cardew the Cad' became a cartoon strip in Radio Fun, a children's comic of the period.